smarthomejunkie/Ulanzi-Awtrix-BluePrints/README.md

 * Added a blink speed number selector for the indicators in the indicator blueprint.
 Supports Awtrix firmware 0.62 or higher.

 **V1.59:**
 * Added a new Blueprint to convert your Awtrix Clock into a moodlight.
-Awtrix Light Firmware 0.61 or higher is needed for this to work.
+Awtrix 3 Firmware 0.61 or higher is needed for this to work.

 **V1.58:**
 * If you have multiple clocks in your house, you can target a specific clock in the notification Blueprint, so that the middle button for that specific clock will dismiss the notifcation when pressed.
 This fix is created to prevent tools as Watchman to report errors for non used entity ids.